SU-SWS/Stanford-Drupal-Profile/README.txt

 Authors: Marco Wise, John Bickar
 URL: http://sites.stanford.edu

+*NOTE* The Drupal 6 branches of this repository receive maintenance updates only.
+Please check the latest 7.x branch for new development.

 A drush make and Drupal install profile for new sites on the Drupal Hosting Service at Stanford ("Stanford Sites").

 Leading-edge development occurs on this branch, 6.x-1.x-dev.
 This branch may or may not reflect what is installed on sites.stanford.edu.